Pupil Multiplication Tables Check: What School Leaders Should Know

 20: Results of the MTC will be reported and analysed – including by Ofsted

-School and individual pupil-level reports will be made available to schools – in a similar way to the results from the KS1 Phonics Check are reported.
-This will mean that schools can target support and intervention where needed.
+School and individual pupil-level reports are made available to schools – in a similar way to the results from the KS1 Phonics Check are reported.
+This means that schools can target support and intervention where needed.

-It is also important to note that the results will also be available to Ofsted and local authorities through ASP (Analyse School Performance), so it is likely that schools will face questions about the Multiplication check during an Ofsted inspection.
+It is also important to note that the results are also available to Ofsted and local authorities through ASP (Analyse School Performance), so it is likely that schools will face questions about the Multiplication check during an Ofsted inspection.

 Source: Multiplication Tables Check (gov.uk)

 So, there you have it.
-Those are the 20 key facts that all school leaders and maths coordinators should know about the new Multiplication Tables Check 2024 and beyond.
+Those are the 20 key facts that all school leaders and maths coordinators should know about the new Multiplication Tables Check this year and beyond.

 Looking for more resources and ideas to prepare your pupils for the Multiplication Tables Check?
 Check out below: